dkguo/walk2roll/README.md

 2. Run `a_CriteriaPlots.m`, `b_CleanTrends.m`, `c_ApproximateParetoCurve.m` sequentially to generate figures in the paper.

 # CAD
-CAD files used for 3D printing the robot is included in `CAD` folder.
+CAD files used for 3D printing the robot are included in `CAD` folder.

 # Event-driven controller
 An electrical diagram for the robot is shown here: